Admission Open for 2025-26: Admission Open for B.Sc.(Hons.) in Agribusiness Management : Scholarship Available till 30th June 2025

 B.Sc.
 (Hons.) in Applied Psychology

 Psychology is the study of human behaviour.
-Applied psychology is a field that focuses on putting scientific methods, theories and principals of psychology in to practical use.
+Applied psychology is a field that focuses on putting scientific methods, theories and principles of psychology into practical use.
 The major perspectives of applied psychology are behavioural, biological, humanistic, psychodynamic, and cognitive.
-There are a number of disciplines under the field of applied psychology that includes Clinical Psychology, Developmental Psychology, Evolutionary Psychology, Neuro-Psychology, Educational Psychology, Counselling Psychology, Health Psychology, Industrial and Organizational Psychology, Forensic Psychology, Sports Psychology, etc.
+There are several disciplines under the field of applied psychology including Clinical Psychology, Developmental Psychology, Evolutionary Psychology, Neuro-Psychology, Educational Psychology, Counselling Psychology, Health Psychology, Industrial and Organizational Psychology, Forensic Psychology, Sports Psychology, etc.

 B.Sc. in Applied Psychology at The Neotia University (TNU) is a 3-year graduate course.
-Faculty members are Ph.D holders with Clinical Psychologist license from RCI (Rehabilitation Council of India).
-The course curriculum is design by Industry and Academic experts that includes the multi-media approach i.e., Psychological Testing and Assessment, Case Studies, Workshops, Selflearning, Counselling Sessions, Assignments, and more.
+Faculty members are PhD holders with Clinical Psychologist licenses from RCI (Rehabilitation Council of India).
+The course curriculum is designed by Industry and Academic experts and includes the multi-media approach i.e., Psychological Testing and Assessment, Case Studies, Workshops, Selflearning, Counselling Sessions, Assignments, and more.
 Internship at the psychiatric divisions of top private and government hospitals is part of the curriculum.
-Students participate in numerous Conferences, Workshops and Submit Papers in International Forums, where they receive the Best Paper Award.
+Students participate in numerous Conferences and workshops and Submit Papers in International Forums, where they receive the Best Paper Award.

 Read More